Rob Andrews: Early life, education, and early career

 Andrews was born in Camden, New Jersey, the son of Josephine (née Amies) and Ernest Andrews; he is predominantly of Scottish and Scotch-Irish descent and counts American portrait painter Charles Willson Peale and Johannes Roosevelt among his ancestors.
 He grew up in Bellmawr and attended Triton Regional High School in Runnemede.
 Andrews was the first in his family to attend college, graduating from Bucknell University in 1979 with a BA in political science, summa cum laude.
-He later attended Cornell University Law School, earning his JD degree with honors in 1982.
+He later attended Cornell Law School, earning his JD degree with honors in 1982.
 Before his election to Congress, Andrews was involved in legal education as a member of Cornell Law Review 's board of editors.

 He worked as an attorney and an adjunct professor at the Rutgers School of Law–Camden.
 Starting in 1983, Andrews operated a private legal practice.
 In 1986, he was elected as a member of the Camden County Board of Chosen Freeholders, where he served for four years, including two years as freeholder director (1988–1990).